 - Reddit r/ForHire – a personal favorite of mine where you can find a lot of content writing work for smaller businesses or individuals.

 - Textbroker.com – great for finding a stable stream of projects to write for.

+You can also checkout my freelance writing guide to learn more about this remote job idea!
 Additionally, you can also checkout this list of 10 writing websites that are paying authors right now!

 Website design and graphic design skills are always going to be in demand.
 There is simply too much technological growth in this world for there not to be.